-We are proud to open nominations for the Smart City Awards, in partnership with our Awards Founding partner, PAYCE, a leading property development and investment company.
+In 2017 we launched the Smart City Awards, in partnership with our Awards Founding partner, PAYCE, a leading property development and investment company.

-The Smart City Awards will provide a platform to celebrate projects and partnerships that address the fundamental challenges faced by cities, governments, communities, industry and the ICT sector in Sydney, as well as promote, advance and implement efficient design, planning and delivery of urban environments and services through the use of information and communication technology.
+The Smart City Awards provide a platform to celebrate projects and partnerships that address the fundamental challenges faced by cities, governments, communities, industry and the ICT sector in Sydney, as well as promote, advance and implement efficient design, planning and delivery of urban environments and services through the use of information and communication technology.

-Best Industry-led Partnership: An initiative where partners came together to tackle a problem unable to be solved by one entity alone.
+An initiative where partners came together to tackle a problem unable to be solved by one entity alone.
 Demonstrated benefits might include resource management, efficiency in service delivery and improved user experiences.

-Best Local Government Initiative: An initiative that delivers a better experience for Council stakeholders including visitors, ratepayers and residents.
+An initiative that delivers a better experience for Council stakeholders including visitors, ratepayers and residents.
 Candidate projects will deliver operational benefits to Council and/or community benefits.
 Highly regarded projects will align to Council strategic plans and have the potential to be reproduced across Metropolitan Sydney.

-Best Community Initiative: A community driven project guided by community defined use cases and driven by community benefits.
+A community driven project guided by community defined use cases and driven by community benefits.
 Non-proprietary, low cost solutions that can be easily accessed by new and existing communities will be highly regarded.

-Best NSW Government Initiative: An initiative that uses technology to deliver better services for the people of NSW.
+An initiative that uses technology to deliver better services for the people of NSW.
 The initiative may relate to reducing the costs of services or enhancing the customer experience.
 Initiatives that deliver outcomes for the environment, people or firms across multiple government portfolios will be highly regarded.

 Criteria for the awards

-Projects will be assessed against the following criteria:
+Projects were assessed against the following criteria: